Low End Mac Reader Specials

 Intel has factories under construction in Oregon, Colorado, Arizona, Colorado, and Massachusetts.
 Sources close to the deal say that Intel will soon outfit these factories not only for Intel Pentium 4 processors but for the PowerPC G4 processor as well.
 Sources also say that Intel has already acquired a site in the Nevada desert, code named Area 52, so they can produce small amounts of the superfast G4 chip "immediate after the deal closes."

-This deal gives Intel a edge in the microprocessor wars, since they have "missed the boat" on the P4 and have been losing market share to AMD and their Athlon processors.
+This deal gives Intel an edge in the microprocessor wars, since it has "missed the boat" on the P4 and has been losing market share to AMD and its Athlon processors.

 Sources says that Apple has been involved in the discussion since the beginning and may have started the deal.
 This helps explain the ongoing rumors of an x86 build of Mac OS X.